-In 2023, the IBR program will work to secure Oregon's funding contribution (\$1 billion) to match that of Washington, continue to apply for federal grant opportunities, and complete the Supplemental Draft Environmental Impact Statement.
+In 2023, the legislature will consider Oregon's funding contribution (\$1 billion) to match that of Washington, continue to apply for federal grant opportunities, and complete the Supplemental Draft Environmental Impact Statement.
 An Amended Record of Decision is expected in late 2024 and construction will follow in 2025.